kandl/gooddata-ui/docs/10_vis__dashboard_view.md

 ## Read-only mode

 By default, DashboardView will allow users with appropriate permissions to create KPI Alerts and Scheduled emails.
 If you do not want this, you can set the `isReadonly` prop to `true` (defaults to `false`).
-This will completely disable the KPI Alerts adn Scheduled emails features.
+This will completely disable the KPI Alerts and Scheduled emails features.

 ## Customizations